ros2/launch/launch/doc/source/architecture.rst

 - :class:`launch.actions.AppendEnvironmentVariable`

   - This action will set an environment variable by name if it does not exist, otherwise it appends to the existing value using a platform-specific separator.
-  - There is also an option to prepend instead of appending.
+  - There is also an option to prepend instead of appending and to provide a custom separator.

 - :class:`launch.actions.GroupAction`